mento-protocol/ui-toolkit/README.md

    - Exported as part of the package for consumers
    - Implements the flat config format with TypeScript
    - Provides base rules for React, TypeScript, and Next.js
+   - Includes a rule to disable `@typescript-eslint/prefer-ts-expect-error`, allowing the use of `@ts-ignore` when necessary

 2. **Local Development Configuration** (`eslint.config.ts`):
    - Imports and extends the shareable configuration